Guide authored by PCOS supplement provider, Fertility Family.

 What is PCOS?

-Specialists have defined PCOS as a syndrome characterised by having at least two of the following three signs:
+PCOS is as a syndrome characterised by having at least two of the following three signs:

 - Menstrual cycle disturbances (irregular or absent periods) – this tends to indicate unreliable or absent ovulation (anovulation).

-- Raised testosterone levels or signs indicating raised androgen levels, such as hirsutism (unwanted hair growth), male pattern hair loss, acne/overactive sebaceous glands in the skin.
+- Raised testosterone levels or signs indicating raised androgen levels, such as hirsutism (unwanted hair growth), hair loss, acne/overactive sebaceous glands in the skin.

-- The presence, seen on an ultrasound scan, of small multiple follicles (or cysts) arranged around the outside of the ovary.
+- The presence, seen on an ultrasound scan, of small multiple follicles in the ovaries (these are not cysts and PCOS has nothing to do with ovarian cysts)

-The condition often runs in families and affects different women in different ways, with some experiencing symptoms much more severely than others.
-If left undiagnosed or untreated, PCOS can lead to a range of complications in later life which, as mentioned above, may overlap with symptoms of the menopause.
+The condition may often run in families and affects different women in different ways, with some experiencing symptoms much more severely than others.
+If left undiagnosed or untreated, PCOS can lead to a range of complications in later life which, as mentioned above, may overlap with symptoms of the menopause and worsen health in this phase of women’s lives.

 What are the symptoms of PCOS?